Mastering Modern .NET Architecture

 • LAB: Targeting Groups with Feature Flags

 The answer to the ultimate question of life, the universe and good architecture is: It depends.
-This training equips .NET architects to make principled trade-off decisions across architectural styles, deployment models and governance practices.
+This training equips .NET developers and architects to make principled trade-off decisions across architectural styles, deployment models and governance practices.
 It provides the insights needed to structure maintainable projects, enforce quality gates and balance developer productivity with long-term sustainability, without falling into common anti-patterns like leaky abstractions or dependency hell.

 Contact Us